-She is a single parent of 4 beautiful and smart children.
 Tunisia believes that God is first and family second.
-With this philosophy in mind after being laid off her job as a bookkeeper in 2008, Tunisia decided to leave corporate America to venture into a successful career as an Entrepreneur.
-Tunisia successfully built Offray Accounting and Bookkeeping Services, and later went on to establish Prestige Insurance and Financial Services.
+With this philosophy in mind after being laid off from her job as a bookkeeper in 2008, Tunisia decided to leave corporate America to venture into a successful career as an Entrepreneur.
+While being a single mother of 4 Tunisia successfully built Offray Accounting and Bookkeeping Services, and later went on to establish Prestige Insurance and Financial Services.
 Both businesses continue to be successful to date.
-Tunisia has found that being an entrepreneur has afforded her the flexibility she needed to balance her family and career life.
+Tunisia has found that being an entrepreneur has afforded her the flexibility she needed as a single mother to balance her family and career life.

-Tunisia is also the founder of Women, Wealth, Warriors, a platform to support women entrepreneurs and women in business.
-Tunisia’s goal for creating Women Wealth Warriors is to provide women with the support, resources, and encouragement needed to step out and create the life they envision for themselves through entrepreneurship.
-For the past 10 years over 200 plus women gather every year come from all over Los Angeles County to attend the Women, Wealth, Warriors Luncheon Honoring Women Entrepreneur and Women in Business.
+In 2009 Tunisia founded Women, Wealth, Warriors.
+The platform was created to support women entrepreneurs and women in business.
+Tunisia’s inspiration for creating Women Wealth Warriors is to provide women with the support, resources, and encouragement needed to step out and create the life they envision for themselves through entrepreneurship.
+For the past 11 years over 200 plus women gather every year from all over Los Angeles County and beyond to attend the Women, Wealth, Warriors Luncheon Honoring Women Entrepreneur and Women in Business.
 The luncheon was designed to honor those women who have crashed glass ceilings as women in business and women entrepreneurs in the community.
-Every year women of all ages, race, economic status, and all levels of achievement gather together to be encouraged and inspired by other successful women entrepreneurs and business women.

 This Renaissance woman and entrepreneur has now made her mark in the television and film industry as an executive producer of "Pierre Jackson”, and "I left my girl for Regina Jones", both Christopher Nolen Feature Films.
 Tunisia’s new-found venture in entertainment is one she has grown to love.
 Tunisia enjoys working alongside creative producers, directors, and actors working to bring their projects to the big screen.
 “I want to make a mark on the industry as a woman, a single mother, and a woman of color, I want to follow in the footsteps of Oprah, Deborah Lee, and countless other women who strive to make our visions, projects, and voices heard in this industry”.

-Tunisia has been honored for her accomplishments in business at the San Fernando Women in Business Luncheon in 2017 and 2018; she has also been honored at the Los Angeles Women in Business Summit in 2017 and the Los Angeles Women in Business Women’s Council Awards 2018.
+Tunisia has been honored for her accomplishments in business at the San Fernando Women in Business Luncheon in 2017 and 2018; she has also been honored at the Los Angeles Women in Business Summit in 2017, the Los Angeles Women in Business Women’s Council Awards 2018 and Business Life Magazine 29th Annual Women Achievers Awards Luncheon October 2018.

 Tunisia believes that “It is our duty in life to give back and empower others.
 Each one should teach one.
 As women, we must be an example to our young girls.
 No matter what the circumstances may be in life, we must let our girls know that success is always achievable”.